serroz86/Recommender_system_in_python/README.md

 # Recommender systems using python

-Recommender systems in python using the MovieLes Dataset.
+Recommender systems in python using the [MovieLens 20M Dataset](https://grouplens.org/datasets/movielens/20m/).

 The most common types of recommendation systems are content based and collaborative filtering recommender systems.